8 habits to help teachers save time and be more efficient - classroom management ideas, routines, rubrics, and more

 Teachers are often told by non-teachers that they have plenty of vacation time.
 With summers off and breaks during the school year, the world thinks teachers have plenty of time off.

-This perception sometimes makes teachers feel that they should be working nonstop during the school year.
+This perception sometimes makes teachers feel they should work nonstop during the school year.
 There is always more to do - there is always another positive phone call to make, or a better way to differentiate a lesson, or another copy to make.

 Working nonstop is simply unsustainable.
 If you find yourself always thinking about your classroom, then consider scheduling in time every week to stop and take a break from all things school related.
 Take the time to actually write it in your calendar.
 Be intentional about giving your mind a break.